PAUSE

 Someone is threatening to share my child's photo unless we pay.
 What do we do?

 Don't pay and don't send anything more — blackmailers never stop at one.
 Stop replying and block the account.
 Keep the messages and screenshot everything; they're evidence.
-Report to the Australian Centre to Counter Child Exploitation at accce.gov.au/report (or accce.gov.au/sextortionhelp) and to the eSafety Commissioner at esafety.gov.au/report.
-If your child is in immediate danger, call 000.
-Your child is not in trouble — this is happening to a lot of Australian kids and it is not their fault.
+In the US, report to NCMEC's CyberTipline (report.cybertip.org or 1-800-843-5678) and use Take It Down (takeitdown.ncmec.org) to remove images.
+In the UK, report to CEOP (ceop.police.uk/Safety-Center) and use Report Remove via Childline.
+In Australia, report to the ACCCE (accce.gov.au/sextortionhelp) and eSafety (esafety.gov.au/report).
+If your child is in immediate danger, call 911 (US), 999 (UK) or 000 (Australia).
+Your child is not in trouble — this is happening to a lot of kids, in the US, the UK and Australia alike, and it is not their fault.

 My child saw something disturbing online.
 How do I handle it?

 Stay calm.
 Thank them for telling you — that's the habit you want to protect.
 Sit with them, name the feeling, and put something kind on.
 Tighten the settings on that app or profile the same night (private account, DMs off, kids profile on YouTube).
-Kids Helpline (1800 55 1800) has counsellors for ages 5–25 if they want to talk to someone who isn't you.
+For counselling: in the US, 988 (call or text); in the UK, Childline on 0800 1111; in Australia, Kids Helpline on 1800 55 1800.

 My child is being bullied in a group chat.
 What are the steps?

 Don't reply while emotions are high.
 Screenshot the chat, mute or leave it, and look at it together with fresh eyes the next day.
-Report the account inside the app and — if it keeps going or crosses a line — report to the eSafety Commissioner at esafety.gov.au/report; they can compel platforms to take material down.
+Report the account inside the app.
+In Australia, if it keeps going or crosses a line, report to the eSafety Commissioner at esafety.gov.au/report — they can compel platforms to take material down.
+In the US, report grooming or exploitation to NCMEC's CyberTipline (report.cybertip.org).
+In the UK, to CEOP (ceop.police.uk/Safety-Center).
 Loop in the school if it's schoolmates.
-Kids Helpline on 1800 55 1800 is free and 24/7.
+Counselling: 988 (US), Childline 0800 1111 (UK), Kids Helpline 1800 55 1800 (AU) — all free, 24/7 or close to it.

 Someone charged our card through my child's game.
 What now?

-Call your bank first — most Australian banks can reverse recent in-app purchases if you report quickly.
+Call your bank first — most banks can reverse recent in-app purchases if you report quickly.
 Then turn on 'Ask to Buy' (iPhone/iPad) or purchase approvals in Family Link (Android) so it can't happen again.
 Remove any saved payment method from the child's account.
-If it was a scam rather than accidental spending, report it to Scamwatch.gov.au.
+If it was a scam rather than accidental spending, report it to Scamwatch.gov.au (AU), the FTC at reportfraud.ftc.gov (US), or Report Fraud on 0300 123 2040 (UK, reportfraud.police.uk).

 Can eSafety actually get an image or video taken down?

 Yes.
-The eSafety Commissioner has legal powers to require platforms to remove image-based abuse, cyberbullying of a child, and serious online abuse.
-Report at esafety.gov.au/report with as much detail (screenshots, URLs, account names) as you can.
+In Australia, the eSafety Commissioner has legal powers to require platforms to remove image-based abuse, cyberbullying of a child, and serious online abuse — report at esafety.gov.au/report with as much detail as you can.
+In the US, NCMEC's Take It Down (takeitdown.ncmec.org) can remove nude or explicit images taken while under 18, free.
+In the UK, Report Remove — via Childline (childline.org.uk) with the Internet Watch Foundation — does the same for under-18s.

 My child won't hand the device back.
 Do I confiscate it?